 How to Prevent Frozen Pipes in Winter: Move Water Lines Indoors

 For many years, I lived in a little hamlet which I will call Plumbing Hell—mainly because there was no city water.
-In remote rural areas where people rely on a cistern, a pump, and a water-hauler, the home water supply is often precarious.
+In remote, rural areas where people rely on a cistern, a pump, and a water-hauler, the home water supply is often precarious.

 Winter meant a continuous struggle with frozen lines.
-This was mainly because no one felt comfortable about leaving their water running in very cold weather.
+This was mainly because no one felt comfortable leaving their water running in very cold weather.
 Why?
 Because you could run your cistern dry—run out of water—which would burn up your $500 pump.
 Plus, if the roads were bad, your water-hauler might be unable to bring you more.

-In such remote rural areas, plumbing is a survival skill, and literally everyone I knew there (except for newcomers) was an expert plumber.
+In such areas, plumbing is a survival skill, and literally everyone I knew there (except for newcomers) was an expert plumber.
 As you can probably guess, since I lived to tell about it, I too became an expert plumber—mainly under the tutelage of my neighbor, who was a plumber’s daughter.